 Soon the fynbos tins and you climb the rocky outcrop.
 Here you will have a good view of the end destination, Helderberg Dome.
 However, the path to the dome is on the left-hand side of the mountain.

 The path takes you first to the saddle between the peak closest to the start, West Peak, and the rest of the peaks of Helderberg.
 At the saddle, there is a sign pointing you in the right direction for the dome.
 The other path goes left to the top of West Peak, which we didn’t take.
 There is an alternative way back via this peak.

-The saddle is a nice spot for a break, with views to both directions.
-On the east side you look out over the vineyards on the slopes of the Helderberg and on the west side you can see the Cape Flats and Table mountain in the distance.
+The saddle is a nice spot for a break, with views of both directions.
+On the east side, you look out over the vineyards on the slopes of the Helderberg and on the west side, you can see the Cape Flats and Table mountain in the distance.

 Helderberg Dome in View

-Next, the trails loops around the left hand side of a minor peak and takes you to a second saddle.
+Next, the trail loops around the left-hand side of a minor peak and takes you to a second saddle.
 This involves a very minor amount of scrambling, nothing serious.
-At this saddle, we were awed by the impressive rocky south face of the Helderberg Dome, which is just in front of you.
+At this saddle, we were awed by the impressive rocky south face of the Dome of Helderberg mountain, which is just in front of you.

 From this saddle, we climbed to a rocky ridge.
 Finally, this ridge takes you to the top of Helderberg Dome.
 Here we had a nice long break, enjoying the views.
 We had a food break in the shade of a nice overhang just below the peak and then started the long way down.

 Why not find more of these hikes nearby on our South Africa Page, like the hike up Simonsberg at Tokara Winery.